sashabeep/bootstrapblockgrid/README.md

 ### Dead simple solution!

-Control number of columns by adding class to your **.row** Define at least number of columns for extra small and small screens, or number for all breakpoint ranges:
+Control number of columns by adding class to your **.row**

+Define at least number of columns per line for extra small and small screens, or number for all breakpoint ranges:

 ```html
 <div class="container">